cbrown350/cleanvid/README.md

 cleanvid is a little script to mute profanity in video files in a few simple steps:

+## Updated functionality

+1. The user can simple call cleanvid.py and follow it with a list of video files.
+A .srt file will be generated for only the muted words that includes the .forced suffix that Plex recognizes, along with a complete .srt file without the suffix.
+2. You can Ctrl-C to cancel processing.
+3. Attempts to extract and use embedded subtitles.
+4. Fixes some subtitle parsing problems by attempting to extrapolate the file encoding (requires python-magic).

+## Original options

 1. The user provides as input a video file and matching .srt subtitle file.
 If subtitles are not provided, [`subliminal`](https://github.com/Diaoul/subliminal) is used to attempt to download the best matching .srt file.
 2. [`pysrt`](https://github.com/byroot/pysrt) is used to parse the .srt file, and each entry is checked against a [list](swears.txt) of profanity or other words or phrases you'd like muted.
 Mappings can be provided (eg., map "sh*t" to "poop"), otherwise the word will be replaced with *****.
 3. A new "clean" .srt file is created. with *only* those phrases containing the censored/replaced objectional language.